project-akri/akri/docs/user-guide.md

 helm install akri akri-helm-charts/akri-dev
 ```

-Starting after Release v0.0.35, an **akri** Helm chart will be published for each
+Starting in Release v0.0.44, an **akri** Helm chart will be published for each
 [Release](https://github.com/deislabs/akri/releases).
 Releases will generally reflect milestones and will have more
 rigorous testing.
 You can deploy Release versions of Akri with this command (note: **akri**):
 ```sh